The Office of Undergraduate Research (OUR) offers partial funding for undergraduate students to support original research or creative work.

 "The Principal Investigator (PI) may request additional funding for up to three undergraduate students to support the activities of the Research Support Grant.
 An extra $500 per student per year will be added to the maximum allowed fund."

-Only in cases where no funding can be acquired through the Faculty Research Grant will an application for an undergraduate research Thesis Support Grant be reviewed.
+Only in cases where no funding is available for a research project that employs community-based methods through the Faculty Research Grant will an application for an undergraduate research Community-Based Research and Innovation Grant be reviewed.

 4. Undergraduate Research Internship Grants